alumet-dev/helm-charts/README.md

 ## ALUMET relay server

 It receives the metrics by all ALUMET relay client and writes the metrics in the ouput plugin configured (CSV file, influxdb or mongodb).
 The default configuration is correctly set-up to write in influxdb.
-The default value of helm variables are:
+The default value of helm variables related to alumet plugins are:

 - alumet-relay-server.plugins.influxdb.enable="true"
 - alumet-relay-server.plugins.csv.enable="false"
 - alumet-relay-server.plugins.mongodb.enable="false"
+- alumet-relay-server.plugins.opentelemetry.enable="false"
+- alumet-relay-server.plugins.prometheusExporter.enable="false"

  ALUMET relay server toml configuration file is created as a config map named:
  \<release name\>-alumet-relay-server-config